jjziets/DCMontoring/README.md

 ```

-Below is for getting the grafana, prometheus db up and running and he vast node exporter.
+Below is for getting the Grafana, Prometheus db up and running and the vast node exporter.

 ```
 sudo su